 With these tools in place, you’ll have an early-warning system and be able to act accordingly with disengagement strikes.
 You’ll be able to take measures to address employee burnout and other critical turnover risks – before they turn into costly employee turnover.

-People analytics data goes far beyond the basic employee metrics – it has the potential to transform your organization.
+Workforce analytics data goes far beyond the basic employee metrics – it has the potential to transform your organization.

 Here’s an example: data analysis might discover that one branch of a retail franchise has consistently better sales, higher employee engagement scores, and lower turnover.
 You might then discover that this branch’s manager has initiated a few new policies that have completely transformed the location.
 The organization scales these policies company-wide, and numbers across all branches show significant improvement.
 You would never have detected that outlier branch without looking at the data.

 This may seem like a somewhat extreme example, but it’s not that far-fetched.
-That’s the power of best practice-sharing, and people analytics is the channel to capture these valuable ideas at scale.
+That’s the power of best practice-sharing, and analytics is the channel to capture these valuable ideas at scale.

 The key to all of this, though, is capitalizing on it.

-Granted, people analytics isn’t always easy.
+Granted, analytics isn’t always easy.
 It is not a plug-and-play program.
 It requires time, effort, and forethought in order to set up and execute.
 But depending on the communication channels you have in place, it can be as simple as clicking on a dashboard to learn all sorts of valuable insights about your workforce – and your organization as a whole.